Kasia Mychajlowycz: Education

-Mychajlowycz has an master's of arts degree from the School of Journalism at Ryerson University and is a graduate of the University of Toronto School of Journalism.
+Mychajlowycz obtained an MA degree from the School of Journalism at Ryerson University and is a graduate of the University of Toronto School of Journalism.
 In Winter 2012, Mychajlowycz was the online story editor for Ryerson Review of Journalism.

 Career

 Mychajlowycz joined Canadaland in May 2019 and worked as a senior producer.
-In January 2021, Broadcast Dialogue announced she was moving to The Globe & Mail as a senior podcast producer.
+In January 2021, Broadcast Dialogue announced that she was moving to The Globe & Mail as a senior podcast producer.
 Mychajlowycz has previously worked in Canada and the United States in as a producer at MTV, The Atlantic, and at WNYC.
 She has also worked on the Freakonomics Podcasts.

-In 2021, Mychajlowycz won the University of Toronto School of Journalism's Best Podcast: Arts and Culture and a two honourable mentions her work on the Canadaland podcast and The White Saviors podcast.
+In 2021, Mychajlowycz won the University of Toronto School of Journalism's Best Podcast: Arts and Culture and two honourable mentions for her work on the Canadaland podcast and The White Saviors podcast.
 Also in 2021, she won Gold - Best Podcast: Arts & Culture for her work on the Cool Mules podcast and honourable mentions for her work on The White Saviors at the Digital Publishing Awards, a National Media Awards Foundation event.
 In 2022, she won an honourable mention for her work on the Canadaland podcast at the Digital Publishing Awards.